apache/apisix/docs/en/latest/discovery/kubernetes.md

   kubernetes: { }
 ```

-If the Kubernetes service discovery runs outside a pod, you need to create or select a specified [_ServiceAccount_](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/),
+If the Kubernetes service discovery runs outside a pod, you need to create or select a specified [_ServiceAccount_](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/), then get its token value, and use following configuration:

 ```yaml
 discovery: